 In 1976 the last modernisation was undertaken with the introduction of the “700″.
 The 700 had now stretched to 7.01 meters (hence its name) with the introduction of a retousse stern and associated inboard rudder and an even taller mast and shorter boom.
 Production of the 700 ceased in October 1991.

 Purchasers of all boats had the choice of a Fin keel, Twin keel or Centreplate configuration (the mark 1 also had a triple-keel option).

-Since the demise of Rydgeway Marine, no further Pandoras have been built and the total yachts produced is estimated to be in the region of between 850 to 900 (including the 200 Continental Trotter-Pandoras).
+Since the demise of Rydgeway Marine, a handful of boats were produced by Pegasus as the Pandora 700 but since they started with the Pegasus brand no further Pandoras have been built and the total yachts produced is estimated to be in the region of between 850 to 900 (including the 200 Continental Trotter-Pandoras).
 Van de Stadt’s later developments of this design include the Splinter – built by SOS – and the Spirit 24.